AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/navigate-the-workload-balancer.md

 >
 >We recommend that you use the Workload Balancer for scheduling your resources.

 The Workload Balancer is available in multiple areas of Adobe Workfront.
-Navigating it is similar in all areas.&nbsp;This article describes how to navigate the Workload Balancer for multiple projects in the Peoplearea.&nbsp;For more information about where the Workload Balancer is located, see [Locate the Workload Balancer](../../resource-mgmt/workload-balancer/locate-workload-balancer.md).
+Navigating it is similar in all areas.&nbsp;This article describes how to navigate the Workload Balancer for multiple projects in the People area.&nbsp;For more information about where the Workload Balancer is located, see [Locate the Workload Balancer](../../resource-mgmt/workload-balancer/locate-workload-balancer.md).

 Also consider reading the following articles:

-* For information about assigning work using the Workload Balancer, see ` [Overview of assigning work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md)`.
+* For information about assigning work using the Workload Balancer, see ``` [Overview of assigning work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md)```.
 * For information about managing user allocations, see [Manage user allocations in the Workload Balancer](../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).

 ## Access requirements